 If you’re traveling to PEI for vacation, then it’s important to note that it is very much a seasonal destination.

-Peak season here is in the summer (May through September), and many hotels, attractions, and restaurants are closed outside of these specific months.
+Peak season for travel to Prince Edward Island is in the summer (May through September), and many hotels, attractions, and restaurants are closed outside of these specific months.
 I visited in late September / early October, and I found that though there was still a lot to do, many businesses shut their doors precisely on October 1st.

 In accordance with the above point, because PEI’s peak season is only five months, make sure you book your hotel, car rental, festival tickets, and activities as early as possible.